 The research team was using NASA’s Swift spacecraft to study a galaxy called NGC 2770.
 They had aimed the spacecraft’s X-ray telescope at a recently discovered supernova.
 Supernovas are dramatic explosions that happen when a really big star (as least eight times as big as our sun) runs out of fuel.
 Exploding stars release a lot of energy, much of it in the form of X rays.

 Without actually looking for it, astronomers found the supernova SN 2008d through X-ray observations.
 This is the first time scientists have observed a star shortly before it showed any evidence of exploding.
-Two other supernovas labeled here were found i
+Two other supernovas labeled here were found in this galaxy last year and in 1999.

 |A. de Ugarte Postigo/ESO et al., Dark Cosmology Centre/Univ. of Copenhagen, Instituto de Astrofísica de Andalucía (CSIC), and Univ. of Hertfordshire|